Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 • some vegetables and herbs: sorrel, spinach, beets.

-What foods contain the most calcium
+Which foods contain the most calcium?

-Product Calcium content (mg / 100g)
+Product Calcium content (mg/100g)

 poppy 1500